virtual-labs/exp-carrier-density-iiith/experiment/theory.md

 ## Ionisation of Dopant and Temperature Dependence

 Ionisation of dopant with increase in temperature is shown below.
-At 0K, there is noionization of the dopant impurities nor of any Silicon atom, as a result the semiconductor has almost zero carriers (called Freeze Out).
+At 0K, there is no ionization of the dopant impurities nor of any Silicon atom, as a result the semiconductor has almost zero carriers (called Freeze Out).
 As temperature increases slowly 0-100 K, only the dopant impurities start ionizing and result in an increase in number of carriers until all dopants are ionized (n=N_D) (100K < T < 400K).
 Contribution by silicon atoms is not much at these temperatures.
 However, at much higher temperatures (T >400 K), silicon also starts to generate large number of electron hole pair and total carrier concentration increases drastically.
 This is shown by region marked as ‘intrinsic region.

 <div align="center"><img src="images/Fig_3.3.png" width="400ps" height="auto"></div>